VojislavD/Docker-LEMP/README.md

 ## Usage

-Navigate to the project folder and run `docker-compose up`.
+Navigate to the project folder and run `docker compose up`.

 Visit page http://localhost:3000